Impulsx/Maps.ipd/README.md

 # Maps.ipd
-Updated maps config - 3.13 Ritual League
+Updated maps config - 3.14 Ultimatum League

 Ignores and upgrades bad & impossible maps to run with EB

+Reflect rules will depends on build, so I have them both in there.
+Pick your poison.

-Rerolls magic maps with ele reflect/no regen
+Rerolls magic maps with ele&phys reflect/no regen

-Ignores rare maps with ele reflect/no regen
+Ignores rare maps with ele&phys reflect/no regen